CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/Share_Instruction_Page.md

 ## Required files for all experiments:

-- **A DATS.json file**: <span class="mark">This machine-readable file contains the essential metadata of your experiment and serves to populate various fields on your experiment’s CONP Portal page.
-It is crucial to making your experiment [<u>FAIR</u>](https://www.go-fair.org/fair-principles/) and, therefore, easier to discover and explore.
-The full description of the</span> DATS.json <span class="mark">file is found</span> <span class="mark">[<u>here</u>](https://github.com/CONP-PCNO/conp-documentation/blob/master/CONP_DATS_fields.md), including which fields are required.</span>
+- **A DATS.json file**: This machine-readable file contains the essential metadata of your experiment and serves to populate various fields on your experiment’s CONP Portal page.
+It is crucial to making your experiment [FAIR](https://www.go-fair.org/fair-principles/) and, therefore, easier to discover and explore.
+The full description of the DATS.json file is found [here](https://github.com/CONP-PCNO/conp-documentation/blob/master/CONP_DATS_fields.md), including which fields are required.

-- **A README.md file:** <span class="mark">This human-readable file will be displayed in your experiment’s page on the CONP Portal.
+- **A README.md file:** This human-readable file will be displayed in your experiment’s page on the CONP Portal.
 It will   give others important information about the experiment, including its features, development, and administration.
-The</span> README.md <span class="mark">is in Markdown format, for which there are many guides, but [<u>here is one quick cheatsheet</u>](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).</span>
+The README.md is in Markdown format, for which there are many guides, but [here is one quick cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-- <span class="mark">**An image, gif, or logo file:** This file will be displayed in your experiment card on the CONP portal experiment search page.
+- **An image, gif, or logo file:** This file will be displayed in your experiment card on the CONP portal experiment search page.
 We recommend an animated gif showing one trial of the experiment to give others a sense of what the experiment involves, but an image or logo is also acceptable.
-The filename is to be added in the DATS.json file.</span>
+The filename is to be added in the DATS.json file.

-<span class="mark">**We strongly recommend you use our browser-based [<u>editor</u>](https://portal.conp.ca/dats-editor) to create the first two files.** It will walk you through each step and ensure the information is consistent between both files.
-You can then simply download the files, add them to your experiment directory, and share your experiment using one of the options below.</span>
+**We strongly recommend you use our browser-based [editor](https://portal.conp.ca/dats-editor) to create the first two files.** It will walk you through each step and ensure the information is consistent between both files.
+You can then simply download the files, add them to your experiment directory, and share your experiment using one of the options below.

 ## Upload methods